Famous Bad People: Aaron (Exodus 32; Numbers 12, 20)

 This was Aaron's first test as a leader, and he failed.
 I don't want to be too hard on Aaron.
 What he did was wrong – I just don't know if I would have done any better.
 I hope so, and certainly in hindsight, I'm sure Aaron would have said so too.
 Let's look at the second major failure that Aaron encountered in his life – one that is seemingly unrelated.
 Let's see what happened and then begin to see if there's any common thread.

-The next story’s found in Numbers 12 (page 164).
-It’s hard to believe as well.
-Miriam is Moses’ big sister – the one who approached watched Moses float down the Nile River in a waterproof basket, and who thought quickly enough to allow Moses to be raised by his mother.
-Aaron, as we’ve already seen, is Moses’ brother.
-Somehow the two of them got jealous of Moses.
-“While they were at Hazeroth, Miriam and Aaron criticized Moses because he had married a Cushite woman.
-They said, ‘Has the LORD spoken only through Moses?
-Hasn’t he spoken through us, too?'”
+The next story is found in Numbers 12 (page 164).
+It's hard to believe as well.
+Miriam is Moses' older sister.
+She watched him float down the Nile in a basket and quickly arranged for him to be raised by their mother.
+Somehow, the two of them got jealous of Moses.
+"While they were at Hazeroth, Miriam and Aaron criticized Moses because he had married a Cushite woman.
+They said, 'Has the LORD spoken only through Moses?
+Hasn't he spoken through us, too?'"
 (Numbers 12:1-2).

-“But the LORD heard them” (Numbers 12:2).
-Oh no. Miriam and Aaron knew that God hears everything, but they hadn’t taken it into account.
+"But the LORD heard them" (Numbers 12:2).
+Oh, no. Miriam and Aaron knew that God hears everything, but they hadn't taken it into account.
 We read what happens next.
-God summoned the three of them into the Tabernacle – with a little trace of anger too – and confronted them.
-Let’s pick up what happened at verse 9:
+God called the three of them into the Tabernacle and confronted them with some anger:

 The LORD was furious with them, and he departed.
 As the cloud moved from above the Tabernacle, Miriam suddenly became white as snow with leprosy.
 When Aaron saw what had happened, he cried out to Moses, "Oh, my lord!
 Please don't punish us for this sin we have so foolishly committed.
 Don't let her be like a stillborn baby, already decayed at birth."
 (Numbers 12:9-12)